 Art Therapists Against Coloring

-Art therapists are health care professionals with backgrounds in both art and psychology or counseling.
+Art therapists are healthcare professionals with backgrounds in both art and psychology or counseling.

 So, as you can imagine, not all art therapists are sold on the idea that you can simply color your way to better mental health.